landonpadg/Team-3-Loan-Predictions/README.md

 ## Contact information

-For questions or conerns email us at
+For questions or conerns email us at tdehdari@sandiego.edu, lpadgett@sandiego.edu, and/or smaruthavanan@sandiego.edu